Wangjing (Beijing): Koreatown

-Wangjing, a very important residential zone in the northeast of Beijing, has a large number of high-rise apartments built from the mid-1990s onwards.
 Due to a large number of South Korean residents, Wangjing has also become known as Beijing's Koreatown.
 More than 70,000 South Koreans were living in the neighborhood in 2007.
 From 2008 to 2017, the Korean population in Wangjing had decreased due to the economic crisis which causes higher rates of living expenses.

-Administrative Divisions
+Administrative divisions

 As of 2021, there are 25 communities within the subdistrict:

 Geography

 Location

-Wangjing overlaps with the Wangjing sub-district office’s area of responsibility.
+Wangjing overlaps with the Wangjing sub-district office's area of responsibility.
 It includes the East Lake sub-district office and part of the Cuigezhuang Township.
 It is a pentagonal and diamond-shaped area surrounded by the fourth Ring Road, the Beijing-Chengde Expressway, the fifth Ring Road, and the Airport Expressway.
 In a broad sense, it includes Jiuxianqiao, Taiyanggong, Laiguangying, and Dongba.
 Wangjing is about 10 kilometers away from both the Beijing Capital International Airport and the center of The city (Tiananmen Square).
 It is located in the center of the six high-end functional areas planned and constructed in Beijing since the 11th Five-Year Plan.

 Environment

 Wangjing area mainly features plain topography.
 In the north, the Beixiao River runs from west to east.
-There are mounds in the east which are probably the Wangjing Dun that was used for military affairs in the Ming Dynasty.
+There are mounds in the east which are probably the Wangjing Dun that was used for military affairs in the Ming dynasty.
 On the west and south, there are more than ten connected parks and green spaces.